- Opposes virtually all post-9/11 national security measures enacted by U.S. government

 For additional issues with which the ACLU is involved, click here.

-ACLU STATEMENTS & ACTIONS ON KEY ISSUES
+ACLU STATEMENTS, POSITIONS, & ACTIONS ON KEY ISSUES

 Below are numerous examples of ACLU statements and actions vis a vis a variety of key issues.
 These examples offer a window into the core values and objectives of the organization: